-The school library-media program is designed to assist teachers and students in the learning process.
-It reflects and supports the philosophy and goals of Meramec School and the School District of Clayton.
-All aspects of the curriculum are enriched with a comprehensive collection of timely materials that support varied abilities and interests.
-The librarian and teachers work cooperatively to provide a fused curriculum in which students learn at their own pace, are actively engaged in self-directed and independent learning, and develop lifelong study and research skills.
+The Meramec school library program is designed to assist teachers and students in the learning process.
+The library reflects and supports the learning philosophy and goals of Meramec School and the School District of Clayton.

+All aspects of the library curriculum are enriched with a comprehensive collection of timely materials that support varied student abilities and interests.
+The librarian and teachers work cooperatively to provide a fused curriculum in which students learn at their own pace, are actively engaged in self-directed and independent learning and develop lifelong study and research skills.